Reach A Fair Parenting Plan – And Enforce It

 When parents separate, a parenting plan will decide how they will share time with their child.
 Although parenting plans can allow some flexibility, parents still must follow the plan closely.
 Therefore, it is important to make sure that your plan is fair to you and your child.

-Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law is highly experienced in negotiation – even when the issue at hand is as personal as protecting your time with your child.
+Evans Bulloch Parker PLLC is highly experienced in negotiation – even when the issue at hand is as personal as protecting your time with your child.
 We know how to stand up for you when negotiating a plan with the other parent.

 Advocating For You In Court